Zynabomar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets mode of a file
+script that add execute permission to all subdirectories